Understanding the Scores

 How to improve it: make sure your tracked prompts reflect the questions your buyers actually ask (see Working with Prompts), fix the issues your GEO audit surfaces so AI platforms can read and trust your pages, and publish content that directly answers the prompts where you are absent.
 The Responses tab shows the raw answers, so you can see exactly which prompts you are missing from.

-How it is computed: across all analyzed answers, ReachLLM counts every brand appearance (yours plus your competitors'), then reports the percentage that are yours.
+How it is computed: across all analyzed answers, ReachLLM counts every brand appearance in the selected comparison group, then reports the percentage that are yours.
 It is presence-based: a brand counts once per answer, no matter how many times it is repeated within that answer.
+Direct competitors are selected by default.
+All companies is available when you want the broader market view.

 Worked example: across a run, the analyzed answers contain 40 brand appearances in total.
 10 of those are your brand and 30 belong to competitors.
 Your Share of Voice is 10 / 40 = 25%.
 If one answer repeats your brand name five times, that still counts as a single appearance for you in that answer.

 How to improve it: Share of Voice is relative, so it rises when you appear in more answers or when competitors appear in fewer of the answers you both compete for.
-Target the prompts where competitors show up and you do not, and keep your competitor list accurate: competitors are auto-discovered during brand analysis and fully editable, including aliases for alternate spellings.
+Target the prompts where competitors show up and you do not, and keep your competitor list accurate: competitors are auto-discovered during brand analysis and fully editable, including direct, indirect, SERP, and Other Company classifications plus aliases for alternate spellings.
 Wrong mentions can be removed and metrics recomputed, which keeps this score honest.

-How it is computed: for each answer that mentions your brand, ReachLLM records the position at which your brand appears among the brands in that answer.
-Average Rank is the average of those positions.
+How it is computed: within each answer, selected brands are ranked by their first mention.
+Average Rank is the mean of your positions only in answers that mention you.
+An absent competitor receives no rank.
 Answers where your brand does not appear are not part of this calculation.

 Worked example: your brand appears in three answers.
 In the first it is the first brand mentioned (position 1), in the second it is second (position 2), and in the third it is third (position 3).
 Your Average Rank is (1 + 2 + 3) / 3 = 2.0.